Introduction

 Many people think IBS is just stomach pain.

-Watching friends deal with IBS taught me something important.
+Watching friends deal with IBS taught me something crucial.

 When you understand triggers, life becomes easier.